squidgetx/arklet/README.md

 Fill in the relevant postgres credentials and a secure Django secret key in `env.prod.example` and rename the file to `env.prod`.

-To launch the minter, resolver, and nginx server run `docker-compose -f docker-compose.nginx.yml up`, or simply `make prod`.
+To launch the minter, resolver, and nginx server run `docker-compose -f docker-compose.nginx.yml --profile nginx up`, or simply `make prod`.
 By default, the resolver runs on port 80 (eg, no need to specify a port number when using the resolver service) and the minter runs on port 8080.
 If you wish to change the port that the minter is accessed on you must alter the port numbers in both `docker-compose.nginx.yml` as well as `nginx.conf`